mmomtchev/sqlite-wasm-http/README.md

 * Aims to support all bundlers out-of-the-box without special configuration

 Its main drawback at the moment is that it depends on a number of very recent JS features:
-* `SharedArrayBuffer` which requires that the server hosting the JS code sends [`Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` headers](https://web.dev/coop-coep/).
+* `SharedArrayBuffer` which requires that the server hosting the JS code sends [`Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` headers](https://web.dev/coop-coep/) (aka CORS 2).

   According to [caniuse.com](https://caniuse.com/sharedarraybuffer), as of March 2023, this is supported by 92.51% of the currently used browsers.